Florian-dcdv/LBMcode/README.md

 - Spreading: code to study the spreading factor of a droplet during the kinematic phase.

 - D2_law: code to test the D^2 law for heat transfer.

+- Leidenfrost: input file to test the Leidenfrost case.
+The LBM code needs to be corrected to be able to simulate this case properly.
+Otherwise, it is recommended to set DeltaVel in heatEquation.py for the implicit method to 0.